 Consumer behaviour is the study of individuals’, groups’ and organisations’ decisions with regard to the selection, purchase, use, and disposal of goods, services, ideas, or experiences to satisfy their needs and wants.

 Consumer behaviour is the study of how consumers make decisions about what they need, want, and desire and how do they buy, use, and dispose of goods.

 Consumer behaviour is very important to understand what influences the buying decisions of the consumers and why does it so.

-By understanding how consumers decide on a product it is possible for marketers to fill in the gap and identify which product is needed and which products are obsolete in the market.
+By understanding how consumers decide on a product it is possible for marketers to fill in the product-market gap and identify which product is needed and which products are obsolete in the market.
 It also helps marketers decide how to present their products such that they have maximum impact on consumers.

 Factors Influencing Consumer Behaviour